uperl/App-pwhich/README.md

     The option _-a_ will make `pwhich` print all matches found in the `PATH` variable instead of just the first one.
 Each match is printed on a separate line.

+- -s

+    No output, just return 0 if any of the executables are found, or 1 if none are found.

 - -v